Key Takeaways

 Having a global presence enhances brand recognition and credibility, contributing to a positive perception among consumers worldwide.
 Exposure to different markets also allows companies to adapt and refine their products or services based on regional preferences, fostering a more versatile and consumer-centric brand image.

-By expanding globally, companies can not only increase their customer base but also position their brand as a trusted player on the international stage, enabling them to capitalise on the advantages of a well-established and widely recognised global brand.
+By expanding globally, companies can not only increase their customer base but also position their brand as a trusted player on the international stage, enabling them to capitalize on the advantages of a well-established and widely recognized global brand.

 Entering international markets allows businesses to foster a number of revenue streams simultaneously, thus reducing reliance on a single market.
 This enables businesses to effectively mitigate risks associated with economic fluctuations, making them more resilient to economic downturns.